IgorVaryvoda/backuperino/readme.md

 A simple script to backup your server files to r2
 1. cp .env.example .env
-2. Add your secrets
+2. mv folders.example.txt folders.txt
+3. Add your secrets to .env and a list of folders (each starting on a new line) to folders.txt
+4. pip install -r requirements.txt
-3. Run the script
+5. Run the script